inderpreetsganda/deep_learning/README.md

 ### Data

 The dataset used in this project is Large Movie Review Dataset.
 You have to download it separately [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/).
 You will also need to download [Glove Vectors 50 dimensional](http://nlp.stanford.edu/projects/glove/).
-The unzipped files of the dataset and glove vectors should be in same folder that contains this README.
+The unzipped files of the dataset and glove vectors should be in the same folder that contains this README.